 Type your UK mobile number and set the deposit amount to £5.
 If the casino uses preset buttons (£10, £20, £30), look for a custom amount field – not all sites display £5 as a default option.
 If no custom field exists, the minimum may be £10 at that particular site.

 Your £5 casino balance is credited within seconds.
-If you qualified for a welcome bonus, the bonus funds or free spins will be applied automatically or via a bonus code entered during the deposit step.
-You are now ready to play eligible games.
+If you qualified for a welcome bonus on your first deposit, the bonus funds or free spins will be applied automatically or via a bonus code entered during the deposit step.
+You are now ready to play casino games.

-If the deposit does not go through, the most common causes are: your network has gambling transactions blocked by default (contact your provider to lift the bar), you have exceeded the daily phone bill deposit cap (typically £30–£40), your PAYG balance is below the deposit amount plus fee, or the casino does not support your specific network.
-Sky Mobile users, for instance, may need to enable premium-rate services through their account settings before phone bill deposits will process.
+If the deposit does not go through, the most common causes are: your phone provider has gambling transactions blocked by default (contact them to lift the bar), you have exceeded the daily cap (typically £30–£40), your PAYG balance is below the deposit amount plus fee, or the casino does not support your specific network.
+Sky Mobile users, for instance, may need to enable premium-rate services through their account settings before mobile deposits will process.

-Not every UK network treats phone bill casino deposits the same way.
-The four major networks — EE, Three, O2 and Vodafone — all support gambling deposits through Boku and Fonix, but MVNOs (smaller networks that piggyback on the big four) have varying policies.
-The table below gives you a network-by-network breakdown so you can check compatibility before choosing a casino.
+Not every UK network treats casino phone bill deposits the same way.
+The four major networks – EE, Three, O2 and Vodafone – all support gambling deposits through Boku and Fonix, but MVNOs (smaller networks that piggyback on the big four) have varying policies.
+The table below gives you a network-by-network breakdown so you can check compatibility before choosing a mobile casino that accepts phone bill deposits.

 | Network | Phone bill deposits? | Notes |